 During this time John had been building up his maritime resources appointing William of Wrotham (d 1217) ‘Keeper of the Galley’s’ in 1209.
 Wrotham brought together the Cinque Ports Fleet with pressed merchant vessels to effectively create a ‘Royal Navy’.
 Changes in ship design were instigated including removable forecastles during combat.
 To pay for these and other expenses, John introduced judicial reforms.
 These had a lasting, positive, impact on the English common law system but, at the time, caused a great deal of ill feeling by the country’s powerful Barons.

 Towards the end of 1212, John set up camp with 60,000 men on Barham Downs.
-Then, on 21 March 1213, he summoned his Barons and Military tenants to the Maison Dieu and three days later he met Pandulph (d 1226), the papal legate and a known ecclesiastical politician, at the Templar Church, probably in Temple Ewell.
+Then, on 21 March 1213, he summoned his Barons and Military tenants to the Maison Dieu and three days later he met Pandulph Varroaccio (d1226), the papal legate and a known ecclesiastical politician, at the Knights Templar Church in Temple Ewell.

-A second meeting with Pandulph was arranged and this took place on the eve of Ascension Day 1213.
+A second meeting with Pandulph was arranged and this took place on the eve of Ascension Day (On a Thursday, the fortieth day of Easter) 1213.
+The meeting took place at the Knights Templars Preceptory, high on the hill, close to Temple Farm on the east side of Temple Ewell.
 There, John paid homage to the Pope and issued a Charter, witnessed by several leading Barons.
-In it, the King stated that he acknowledged Innocent III as his overlord for the whole kingdoms of England and Ireland and promised to pay a tribute of 1,000 marks a year.
-A small price to pay to win the Pope’s allegiance if Philip of France decided to invade.
+In it, the King stated that he acknowledged Pope Innocent III as his overlord for the whole kingdoms of England and Ireland and promised to pay a tribute of 1,000 marks a year.
+John, no doubt, saw this as a small price to pay to win the Pope’s allegiance if Philip of France decided to invade.

 Although recent researchers discount the Round Chapel at Braddon on Western Heights as the venue, according to the Charter, the location was ‘apud domum militum Templi juxta Doveram.’
 This was interpreted by the antiquarian, William Lambarde (1536–1601) and subsequent historians as the Templar Church on Dover’s Western Heights.
-Albeit, it was more likely to have been the Templars’ House at Temple Ewell.
+Translation of the location reads, ‘at the home of the Temple near Dover’ and in all probability this is the Knights Templars Preceptory at Temple Ewell.

 In the meantime, Philip’s son, Dauphin Louis (1187-1226 later Louis VIII 1223-1226), invaded Flanders.
 This was a precursor to invading England and the Dauphin claiming the throne – he was married to a granddaughter of Henry II.
 John responded with his new navy and the French were routed at the Battle of Damme (30-31 May 1213).
 Philip and Louis withdrew.